Protein Evolution - Andrei Lupas

 Group Leader: Oliver Weichenrieder

 ‘Selfish’ RNA likely is at the origin of all life on earth and it persists today in the form of retrotransposons and RNA-based viruses.
 We study human LINE-1 and Alu RNAs and how these ‘molecular parasites’ copy their sequences into genomic DNA.
+We determine and interpret molecular structures combined with insight from biochemical approaches and cell-based assays.

 [more]